How to get your FFL in Texas – FFL Texas

 Can I Get A FFL With My Texas Gun Trust ?

-The Bureau Of Alcohol Tobacco Firearms and Explosives have strict requirements when it comes to issuing licenses.
+The Bureau Of Alcohol Tobacco Firearms and Explosives have strict Texas FFL requirements when it comes to issuing licenses.
 A Few are listed below:

-- As an FFL holder you must keep strict records of all transactions.
+- As an FFL in Texas you must keep strict records of all transactions.

 - Each gun sale or Texas firearms transfer must be recorded and your paperwork will on occasion be audited by the BATFE.